ImsirovicAjdin/uistate/README.md

 # Install dependencies
 npm install

-# Build all packages
-npm run build

 # Run tests
-npm run test
+npm test
 ```

 ## Philosophy

-UIstate challenges traditional assumptions in web development by using the DOM as the source of truth for state, leveraging CSS variables and data attributes for state storage, and using native browser observers to detect state changes.
+UIstate challenges traditional assumptions in web development by using the DOM as the source of truth for state, leveraging CSS variables and data attributes for state storage, and using the CSS cascade for state inheritance and derivation.

 ## License